 For several years, Africa benefited from a steady influx of fresh capital.
-But now the interest is rapidly declining.
-Africa has wrongly moved out of the focus of international investors.
+But now international investors are less interested in Africa.
+The continent has wrongly moved out of investors’ focus.
 5 suggestions how the turning point can be achieved.

 For several years international investors were full of hope for Africa.
 In 2014, private equity in Africa attracted USD 3 bn.
 This record was only exceeded in 2015 reaching USD 3.3 bn.
 Since then, international investors are much less interested to invest in Africa.
 In the following years, Africa never attracted again these inflows from international funds.
 Today, international investors are less interested in Africa.